Extreme Value Analysis based on Blockwise Top-Two Order Statistics: Asymptotic covariance formulas

-\begin{lemma}[Asymptotic covariance for the sliding block maxima estimator under independence] Suppose $(X, Y, \tilde X, \tilde Y)$ is a random vector whose bivariate cdfs are needed for evaluating the following covariances are given by $K_{\rho_{\indi},\alpha,\zeta}$ from \eqref{eq:sl_distr}.
-Let $(f_1,f_2,f_3,f_4)$ be defined as in \eqref{eq:fct_H} with $\alpha_1=\alpha$, that is,
+\begin{lemma}[Asymptotic covariance for the sliding block top-two estimator under independence] Suppose $(X, Y, \tilde X, \tilde Y)$ is a random vector whose bivariate cdfs needed for evaluating the following covariances are given by $K_{\rho,\alpha,\zeta}$ from \eqref{eq:sl_distr}.
+Let $(f_1,f_2,f_3,f_4)$ be defined as in \eqref{eq:fct_H} with $\alpha_1=\alpha\varpi$, that is,

 Then, for $i,j \in \{1, \dots, 4\}$,